-The Southeast Portland recording studio and creative space Burn Money Music was lost in a fire that started in a neighboring creative space on Wednesday, Aug.
+The Southeast Portland recording studio and creative space Burn Money Music was lost in a fire that started in an adjacent creative space on Wednesday, Aug.
 13, damaging two other neighboring businesses.
-Though some of the studio’s more costly equipment like musical instruments was salvaged, Burn Money Music’s building was also looted following the fire, according to people Willamette Week spoke with who regularly used the space in their careers, as were smoke-damaged cars left in the area.
+Though some of the studio’s more costly equipment like musical instruments was salvaged, Burn Money Music’s building was also looted following the fire, as were smoke-damaged cars left in the area, according to people Willamette Week spoke with who regularly used the space in their careers.

-While the fire is still under investigation, equipment like storage for Burn Money Music’s recording library is still being tested, and according to an official fundraiser page, fire insurance paperwork’s early denials are under appeal.
+While the fire is still under investigation, equipment like storage for Burn Money Music’s recording library is still being tested, and according to an official fundraiser page, early denials of fire insurance claims are under appeal.

-Rap, electronic and pop artists frequented Burn Money Music over its near-decade in business, founded in 2016 by Jason Navarrete, half of the production duo Yellow Trash Can.
+Rap, electronic and pop artists frequented Burn Money Music over its near-decade in business after it was founded in 2016 by Jason Navarrete, half of the production duo Yellow Trash Can.
 Some of Burn Money Music’s most visible clients are pitching in to get the recording studio and its staff back on their feet.

 “It’s so sudden, and there’s nothing you can do about it,” Harris says.
 “To be honest, the actual amount we would need to really rebuild the studio and replace everything that’s going to need replacing is much more than $10,000, but it seems like $10,000 is a goal that we can probably realistically get to, and if we surpass that, that’s amazing.”

-Logan Lynn finished recording his new album The Pain and the Power on Aug.
+Logan Lynn finished recording his new album, The Pain and the Power, on Aug.
 12, and is donating proceeds from his new single “Too Hard” to Burn Money Music’s recovery efforts.
-Lynn has recorded out of Burn Money Music since 2022, where he recorded projects including his E.P.
-Distracted.
-Like Bocha and Harris, the queer singer-songwriter appreciated the atmosphere around Burn Money Music cultivated by its multi-talented creatives.
+Lynn has recorded since 2022 at Burn Money Music, where he recorded projects such as his EP Distracted.
+Like Bocha and Harris, the queer singer-songwriter appreciated the atmosphere around Burn Money Music cultivated by its multitalented creatives.

 “It’s always been a place that’s felt like home to me, like I belonged there every time I arrived, no matter who was there,” Lynn says.
 “I think that’s the magic that Jason and all of them have been cultivating out of the studio for years, so that’s the part that feels really sad but also really portable.
 That magic is not limited to a building.
 That can happen wherever they rebuild, and I’m certainly down to help with that.”

-Of all the spaces he’s recorded in, iLoveMakonnen (a.k.a.
-Makonnen Sheran) echoed his peers’ sentiments in praising the community found in Burn Money Music.
-The rapper—known for his Grammy nominated 2014 song “Tuesday” and his associations with artists like Drake, Mike WiLL Made-It and the late Lil Peep—retired from the music industry last fall, but now works on a visual art practice characterized by a thick use of paint, intentionally messy linework and bright, vivid colors (he’s had two exhibitions already, including one in Portland back in January).
+Of all the spaces he’s recorded in, iLoveMakonnen (aka Makonnen Sheran) echoed his peers’ sentiments in praising the community found at Burn Money Music.
+The rapper—known for his Grammy-nominated 2014 song, “Tuesday,” and his associations with artists like Drake, Mike WiLL Made-It and the late Lil Peep—retired from the music industry last fall, but now works on a visual art practice characterized by a thick use of paint, intentionally messy linework, and bright, vivid colors (he’s had two exhibitions already, including one in Portland back in January).

 “I like to express my human flaw, my human error, my human imperfectness, and just try to revisit things and make things that I wish I could have done earlier in life but maybe didn’t have the confidence or time to, and now I feel fearless in expressing myself in such ways,” he says.